hvrt-vcs/hvrt/designs/repo_data_structures.md

 * Commit - A commit is a pointer to a tree object and a list of header values.
   Both the tree reference (a hash) and the headers (the key/value pair strings) are hashed as part of the hash reference generation for the commit
+  - The key of a commit header can contain any character except the equals sign (`=`) and newline.
+Leading and trailing whitespace will be stripped.
+Although equals signs are allowed in the header value, newlines are not.
+Newlines must be encoded or escaped.
+  - When hashing, header keys and values are joined by an equals sign and headers are delimited by newlines.
 * Tree - a list of paths, file ids, and blob ids.
 Paths cannot/should not be repeated within the same tree.
 Blobs are just file contents, so those can be repeated if file contents match.
 A tree hash is calculated by hashing the